By: Brian Frank

 Before the game even started, there was controversy over who the umpire should be.
 Only a single umpire was used in National League games at the time and Cleveland objected to Joseph Quinn umpiring the game.
 After a long argument, Buffalo manager Jim O’Rourke finally agreed to let Charles L. Bullymore of Victoria, Ontario, call his first National League game.
 Bullymore would have a rough day.
 He made a couple close calls against Cleveland in the early going, and his “judgement on balls and strikes was not the best.”
 At one point Cleveland even wondered if the game should go on due to the umpiring.
 Fortunately, they decided that it would.

 Piecing together the actual play-by-play of the game from numerous newspapers of the time is rather difficult, as the game recaps often weren’t as specific as they are today.
 Perhaps a better way of saying this is that the game recaps did not emphasize the same types of things that would be stressed today.
 For example, Cleveland argued that Foley’s homerun should not have been a homerun, but there is no explanation as to why (Was there a question if it cleared the fence?
 Was it close to being foul?
 Was it because of the developing rules at the time, or confusion over local ground rules?)
-Also, the idea of hitting a single, double, triple and home run being a cycle had obviously not been an idea or term that was being commonly used yet, so the newspapers did not describe the feat in any more detail than they would any other hits in the game.
+Also, the idea of hitting a single, double, triple and home run being a cycle was not an idea or term that was commonly used yet, so newspapers did not describe the feat in any more detail than they would any other hits in the game.

 In the bottom of the first, Buffalo’s Blondie Purcell and Dan Brouthers both singled, and Deacon White reached on an error to load the bases for Curry Foley with two outs.
 Foley began his cycle by depositing the ball over the left field fence for a grand slam.
 For some unclear reason, Cleveland argued that the hit should have been a double, however Foley was awarded a homerun.
 At the end of the first inning, the Bisons led 4-0.